 The hotel adapted quickly to the Second World War, providing accommodation for American servicemen, accepting ration vouchers in its restaurants and sheltering guests in its basement during air raids.
 Not everything changed, however – the hotel’s regular dances continued, offering a much-needed escape for war-weary Londoners.

 With the war years behind it, the hotel began to modernise.
 By 1958 all rooms had private bathrooms, and increased demand for hot water spelt the end for our old coal-fired boilers, which had been salvaged from a First World War battleship.
 Modern oil-fired models took their place.
 Electronic cash registers soon followed, hinting at the communications revolution to come.

-You can see vintage photographs and artefacts from the Strand Palace Hotel both here and at the V&A museum.
-Our own collections are held in a display cabinet opposite Sacred Café, and the V&A’s collections include our 1920s revolving door and a Strand Palace Hotel room key that was recovered from a First World War trench in Normandy, France.
+You can see vintage photographs and artifacts from Strand Palace both here and at the V&A museum.
+Our own collections are held in a display cabinet opposite Sacred Café, and the V&A’s collections include our 1920s revolving door and a Strand Palace room key that was recovered from a First World War trench in Normandy, France.

 With Wi-Fi and flat-screen TVs throughout, Strand Palace would now be unrecognisable to guests from the Edwardian era.
 But links with the past still remain: a few Art Deco touches are visible inside and outside the building; guests from the war years still return to relive their memories.
 Outside, The Strand remains a buzzing focal point of West End life, just as it was in 1909.